streamsend-io/confluent-cloud-audit-analyzer/README.md

 ## Operation
 Run 01_download_audit_log_entries.sh to download audit log entries for your Cloud Organization.
-These may number in millions of entries: it may take ~5  minutes to complete.

 Run 02_analyze_cc_audit_entries.sh to load the latest downloaded audit log entries into a local sqlite database and run a number of queries to summarize the audit log entries.